Digital & Tech Glossary

 Git

-A distributed version control system for tracking changes in source code.
+A distributed version control system for tracking changes in source code, enabling teams to collaborate safely and rollback errors.

 Git Workflow Strategy

-Organized branching and merging methodologies that teams follow to manage code collaboration and release processes effectively.
+Organized branching and merging methodologies that teams follow to manage code collaboration, prevent conflicts, and streamline releases.

 Google Analytics

-Google free web analytics service tracking website traffic, user behavior, and conversions.
+Google's free web analytics service tracking website traffic, user behavior, and conversions to help businesses optimize marketing ROI.

 Google Analytics 4 (GA4)